Ecommerce Fulfillment: Services & Beginner Guide

 Returns in ecommerce fulfillment involves receiving, assessing, and processing returned items back into the available stock.
 The returns management process (sometimes also known as “reverse logistics”) includes a customer initiating a return, sending the product back, receiving and processing the returned product, and issuing the customer a refund or exchange for the product.
 This can be a clunky process for both the consumer and the brand’s operations teams if not set up properly.

 When working with a fulfillment provider, it’s important to understand their returns process and know exactly what is required to ensure customers send returned products to the fulfilment center so they can be reinjected into the facility.
-Additionally, consider a fulfillment partner that integrates with popular ecommerce returns and exchange platforms (e.g., Happy Returns, Loop, etc.) for an even more seamless return and exchange process.
+Additionally, consider a fulfillment partner that integrates with popular ecommerce returns and exchange platforms (e.g., Loop) for an even more seamless return and exchange process.

 Many fulfillment services provide prepaid return labels, share return tracking information, support integrations that will automatically text return and refund updates to customers, and even let returns be sent to the ecommerce business rather than the fulfillment center.